syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ## Licensing errors

-### License key not registered\Trial Expired
+### License key not registered / Trial Expired

 The following error message will be shown if a Syncfusion<sup style="font-size:70%">&reg;</sup> license key has not been registered in your application or if the trial key has expired after 30 days.

-**Error message:** This application was built using a trial version of Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup>.
+**Error Message:** This application was built using a trial version of Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup>.
 You should include the valid license key to remove the license validation message permanently.

 ![License key not registered](licensing-images/new-licensing-alert.png)